cloud-bulldozer/benchmark-operator/docs/couchbase.md

 secret to your OpenShift deployment before deploying the couchbase infra.
 To get your registry secret, navigate to [registry.redhat.io](https://registry.redhat.io) and login.
 Then click on the **Service Accounts** button, then on your appropriate account name, then on the **OpenShift Secret** tab.
 From there, download or view the \<username\>.secret.yaml file.
-Add this secret to your cluster.
+Add this secret to your cluster in the _ripsaw_ namespace.

 ```
-oc create -f <username>.secret.yaml
+oc create -f <username>.secret.yaml -n ripsaw
 ```

 > Note that the `metadata.name` value from the secret file will need to be used as the `spec.infrastructure.args.deployment.pull_secret_name` value in the CR.